microsoft/debug-adapter-protocol/specification.md

    * Values: 'public', 'private', 'protected', 'internal', 'final', etc.
    */
   visibility?: 'public' | 'private' | 'protected' | 'internal' | 'final' | string;

+  /**
+   * If true clients can present the variable with a UI that supports a specific
+   * gesture to trigger its evaluation.
+   */
+  lazy?: boolean;
 }
 ```